-Payments and receipts relating to the purchase and sale of financial assets are classified as "cash flows from operating activities", as realised and unrealised gains (and losses) on financial assets represent the Company's main operating activity.
+Payments and receipts relating to the purchase and sale of financial assets are classified as "cash flows from operating activities" as realised and unrealised gains (and losses) on financial assets represent the Company's main operating activity.

-(j) Due to/from Brokers for Unsettled Trades
+(j) Due from/to brokers for unsettled trades

-Amounts due to/from brokers represent payables for securities purchased and receivables for securities sold that have been contracted for, but not yet delivered by the reporting date.
+Amounts due from/to brokers represent payables for securities purchased and receivables for securities sold that have been contracted for, but not yet delivered by the reporting date.
 Trades are recorded on trade date.
 Proceeds on sale of investments are usually received between two and five days after trade date.
 Payables on purchase of investments are usually paid between two and five days after trade date.